 4.1.
 There are no specific sustainability implications arising from this decision.
 5.0 Resource Implications 5.1.
 Financial Details 5.2.
-The full financial implications of the recommendations are set out in the report of the full financial implications of the recommendations are set out in the report of the full financial implications of the recommendations are set out in the report of the full financial implications of the recommendations are set out in the report of the full financial implications of the recommendations are set out in the report of the full financial implications of the recommendations are set out in the report of the full financial implications of the recommendations are set out in the report of the full financial implications of the recommendations are set out in the report of the full financial implications of the recommendations are set out in the report of the full financial implications of the recommendations are set out in the report of the full financial implications of the full financi 5.3.
-Finance have been consulted and have agreed the financial implications as set out in the report.
-Yes [ 5.4.
+The full financial implications of the recommendations are set out in the retained that the full financial implications of the recommendations are set out in the retained that the full financial implications of the recommendations are set out in the retained that the full financial implications of the recommendations are set out in the retained that the full financial implications of the recommendations are set out in the retained that the full financial implications of the recommendations are set out in the retained that the full financial implications of the recommendations are set out in the retained that the full financial implications of the recommendations are set out in the retained that the full financial implications of the recommendations are set out in the retained that the full financial implications of the recommendations are set out in the retained that the full financial implications is sufficiently and the full financial implications of the full financial implicatio port.
+5.3.
+Finance have been consulted and have agreed the financial implications a set out in the report. as s 🗆 5.4.
 Staffing 6.0 Exempt Reports 6.1.
 Is this report exempt?
-Yes \square (please detail the reasons for exemption below) N o 🗹 7.0 Declarations The recommendations contained within this report support or implement of Corporate Priorities and Council Policies. ur (1) Our Priorities (Please double click on the check box ☑) Clackmannanshire will be attractive to businesses & people and ensure fair opportunities for all Our families; children and young people will have the best possible start in life Women and girls will be confident and aspirational, and achieve their full potential Our communities will be resilient and empowered so that they can thrive and flourish
+Yes $\square$ (please detail the reasons for exemption below) N o 🗹 7.0 Declarations The recommendations contained within this report support or implement of Corporate Priorities and Council Policies. our (1) Our Priorities (Please double click on the check box ☑) Clackmannanshire will be attractive to businesses & people and ensure fair opportunities for all Our families; children and young people will have the best possible start in life Women and girls will be confident and aspirational, and achieve their full potential Our communities will be resilient and empowered so that they can thrive and flourish